Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Analytical Example and Numerical Experiments

 \subsection{Numerical Experiments}

 We now describe the simulation-based experiments we conducted to verify our theoretical results.
 As is necessitated by computer simulations, we studied a discretized version of our problem in these experiments.
 More precisely, in our experiments, we used discrete approximations to the buyer type distribution $G$ and the item type distribution $F$.
 Moreover, for all item types $\alpha$, we set the reserve price $r(\alpha) = 0$.
-For each discretized instance, we compute the equilibrium pacing multipliers $\mu(w,B)$ using best-response dynamics in the dual space while assuming finitely-many discrete buyer types.
-We note that this approach is not guaranteed to converge to a solution in our setting (in fact our results do not guarantee the existence of an equilibrium when types are discrete).
-Nonetheless, we show below that in our experiments the computed pacing multipliers behave consistently with the predictions of our theoretical results.
+One of the primary objectives of our simulations is to demonstrate that, despite the discretization, a buyer type can obtain her optimal bidding strategy by finding the optimal solution to the dual problem, as our theory suggests.
+In other words, to compute an equilibrium it suffices to best-respond in the dual space which has the advantage of being much simpler than the primal space.
+To do so, for each discretized instance, we run best-response dynamics in the dual space by iterating over buyer types; computing each buyer type's optimal dual solution while keeping everyone else's pacing-based strategy fixed and then using this optimal dual solution to determine her pacing-based bidding strategy.
+This approach is not guaranteed to converge.
+In fact, due to the discretization, strong duality may fail to hold and a pure strategy equilibrium may not even exist.
+Nevertheless, despite the lack of theoretical guarantees, our experiments demonstrate that our analytical results and the dual best-response algorithm they inspire continue to work well in discrete settings.

-As a first step, and to validate our best-response dynamics, we ran the algorithm on the discrete approximation of the example discussed in subsection \ref{section_example}, for which we had already analytically determined a pacing equilibrium in Claim \ref{example}.
-The problem was discretized by picking 320 points lying in the set of buyer types $\Theta$ defined in subsection~\ref{section_example}.
+As a first step, and to validate our best-response dynamics, we ran the algorithm on the discrete approximation of the example discussed in Subsection~\ref{section_example}, for which we had already analytically determined a pacing equilibrium in Claim \ref{example}.
+The problem was discretized by picking 320 points lying in the set of buyer types $\Theta$ defined in Subsection~\ref{section_example}.
 In Figure \ref{figure_experiment_example}, we provide plots for the case when $a = 2, b = 3$.
 We see that the theoretical predictions from Claim~\ref{example} are replicated almost exactly by the solution computed by best-response iteration on the discretized problem.
+Moreover, co-linear buyer types converge to the same paced type vector, thereby validating Proposition~\ref{structural_prop}.